-Slovenia is a stunning country right between Italy and Croatia, and I’m glad we rented a car to see the most of it over our 5-day road trip.
+Slovenia is a stunning country right between Italy and Croatia, and I’m glad we chose to explore Slovenia on a road trip.
+Werented a car to see the most of it over a 5 day itinerary.
 You’ve probably seen images of the fairytale Lake Bled area pop up on your Pinterest or Instagram feed, but Slovenia also has castles, caves, hiking trails, seaside towns and a busy capital city.
 Slovenia has a little of everything and something for everyone.
 We decided to do one night at an ocean town, two by the mountain lake and one in the city.
-Here’s how to spend 5 days on a road trip in Slovenia.
+Here’s how to spend 5 days on a road trip in Slovenia!

 Day 1: Arrive and Piran